-The input signal is held on the third falling edge of the input clock after $\overline{CS}$ and $\overline{RD}$ go LOW.
+The input signal is held on the third falling edge of the input clock after \overline{CS} and \overline{RD} go LOW.
 This is indicated in Figure 12 for the Slow Memory Interface.
-In between conversions the input signal is tracked by the AD7575 track-and-hold.
-Since the sampled signal is held on a small, on-chip capacitor it is advisable that the data bus be kept as quiet as possible during a conversion.
+Between conversions, the input signal is tracked by the AD7575 track-and-hold.
+Since the sampled signal is held on a small, on-chip capacitor, it is advisable that the data bus be kept as quiet as possible during a conversion.